scholarslab/FedoraConnector/README.md

 The basic workflow for importing Fedora data into Omeka is as follows:

-- <strong>Create server records for Fedora Commons repositories</strong>: Create a record with the title and base URL for the external Fedora Commons repository;
+- <strong>Create server records for Fedora Commons repositories</strong>: Set the name and base URL for the external Fedora Commons repository;

+- <strong>Link Fedora datastreams to an Omeka item</strong>: After
+  choosing the
-- <strong>Link Fedora datastreams to an Omeka item</strong>: After selecting the item that you want to associate the new datastreams with, enter the PID of the object on the Fedora repository and select one or more of the component datastreams;
+  item that you want to associate the new datastreams with, enter the PID of the object on the Fedora repository and select one or more of the component datastreams;

-- <strong>Import datastreams</strong>: This is a one-click process that fetches the data from Fedora and populates the Dublin Core fields for the item with the information from the datastream.
+- <strong>Import datastreams</strong>: The plugin fetches the data from Fedora and populates the Dublin Core fields for the item with the information from the datastream.